floyd-fuh/PythonSender/README.md

 # PythonSender

+This is a CTF/Pentest helper script, which means this is used to simulate attacks on servers.
+Therefore it ignores any certificates of the server side.
+Please do never use this in production.

 The script allows arbitrary socket and HTTP(S) connections via:

 * socket and ssl-wrapped sockets - when you need bare bone or non-HTTP(S)